 However, taken in another light, Pantagruel is an unparalleled satire of the new age.
 Filled with farting, puking, lechery, genitalia jokes, diseases, excretions, and so on; and yet this ribaldry is also coupled with ceaseless allusions to the classics -Plato, Aristotle, Plutarch, Virgil and so on.
-Lowly things coupled with noble things.
+It compares lowly things with noble things.
 The obvious parallel of the modern era is Cervantes’s Don Quixote, published about one hundred years later.
 Or another example might include Jonathan Swift’s Gulliver’s Travels.
-In all cases, we are exposed to the nature of the absurd (“absurdity” comes from the Latin for absurdius meaning inharmonious, or out of tune), or the frenzied, irrational comedy that is somehow made rational by the internal coherence of the text.
+In all cases, we are exposed to the nature of the absurd (“absurdity” comes from the Latin for absurdius meaning inharmonious, or out of tune) via a frenzied, irrational comedy that is somehow made rational by the internal incoherence of the text.
 It is a mock-epic.
 Like Don Quixote, Pantagruel was written as if to be a true history appealing to all classes of people.
-The lecherous jokes appeal to the crowd, the more high-brow lore for the educated classes.
+The lecherous jokes appeal to the crowd, while the more high-brow lore are offered for the more educated classes.
 The book has been called “grotesque realism” and even a “carnival.”
-However, while Don Quixote travels around the Spanish countryside as a madman in the modern world devoid of dragons and enchantments, Pantagruel wanders into situation after situation with a seemingly limitless horizon of chaotic possibilities.
+However, while Don Quixote travels around the Spanish countryside as a madman in the modern world battling false dragons and enchantments, Pantagruel wanders into situations with a seemingly limitless horizon of chaotic possibilities.